SynergiTech/.github/profile/README.md

 ## 🛠️ How to Contribute

-We value collaboration and invite contributions from the community.
+We value collaboration and invite contributions from the community to our open source packages.
 Here’s how you can get involved:

 1. **Raise an Issue**: Found a bug or have a suggestion?
 Open an issue in the relevant repository.
 2. **Submit Pull Requests**: Have a fix or a new feature idea?
-Share your code.
-3. **Engage**: Join discussions and collaborate with our team.
-4. **Spread the Word**: Share our work with your network to help us grow.
+Create a Pull Request, adhering to the standards and test coverage and request our review.

 ## 📬 Contact Us